DanMcInerney/pymetasploit3/README.md

 # Contributions

 I highly encourage contributors to send in any and all pull requests or issues.
-And thank you to allfro for writing the original pymetasploit library.
+Thank you to allfro for writing the original pymetasploit library.